 What are the symptoms of avian influenza ?

 Depending on the exposure conditions and the virulence of the viral strain, the disease’s incubation period can range from one to three days within an individual; within a poultry flock, it can be as long as 14 days.
-The disease causes a variety of symptoms in birds, including nervous disorders (paralysis, convulsions, loss of balance), respiratory disorders, digestive disorders, swelling of the head, and a decrease in the number of eggs laid.
-The disease can also be inapparent, in which case it can only be detected via laboratory analyses.
-There are also more moderate forms presenting as a decrease in appetite, reduced laying performance, more or less discrete respiratory signs, etc.
+The disease causes a variety of symptoms in birds, including nervous disorders (paralysis, convulsions, loss of balance), respiratory disorders, digestive disorders, swelling of the head, a decrease in the number of eggs laid and mortality, which in the most severe cases can occur almost without any prior symptoms.

-The monitoring of this disease is regulated at the international level.
-In France, it is classified as a Category 1 health hazard, with mandatory prophylaxis and notification managed under State control.
-There is a permanent monitoring and diagnostic network.
-It calls on farmers, state-mandated veterinarians, farm technicians, Departmental Directorates for the Protection of Populations, employees of the French Biodiversity Agency (OFB), ornithologists, veterinary diagnostic laboratories and the National Reference Laboratory.
+Monitoring of this disease is regulated at the international level.
+Avian influenza is classified under the European Regulation on transmissible animal diseases as a Category A+D+E health hazard, i.e. one that should remain absent from the European Union.
+It is a notifiable disease subject to emergency measures to be taken in the event of an outbreak.
+There is a permanent monitoring and diagnostic network in France.
+It calls on the National Reference Laboratory (NRL, run by ANSES), farmers, state-mandated veterinarians, farm technicians, Departmental Directorates for the Protection of Populations (DDPPs), employees of the French Biodiversity Agency (OFB), ornithologists and veterinary diagnostic laboratories.

 What is ANSES’s role in limiting the spread of avian influenza ?